 Select the second option for 'browse my computer for driver software'.

 Use the browse button to direct the driver wizard to the drivers folder which is located where the Logic software was installed.
 Make sure that the 'include subfolders' checkbox is checked.
-This is the usual location:

 Part 2: 'Have-Disk' Manual Installation.